Join Us In Our Mission to Inspire and Equip

 Whether it’s reading to a kindergarten class, constructing a set for the high school play or mentoring a student in the District – we welcome your involvement.

 The following list provides a brief description of critical initiatives in the District.
-If you see something that, “has your name on it,” please contact, Dr. Sonia Leverette, Director of Student Support at SCLeverette@spart7.org, Sally Jeter Gregg in Communications at email@example.com. or the name of the contact person indicated below.
+If you see something that “has your name on it,” please directly contact the school directly or the name of the contact person indicated below or you may email the communications department at email@example.com.

 Carver Elite Organization (Carver CEO’s)